faluhub/TwitchEmotes/README.md

 ## Config Values:

+- `file`: This is a path to a file that houses the same config values listed below.
+This can be used for not having to copy the same across multiple instances of the game whenever you want to change the config file.

 - `preview_character_limit`: This changes the amount of characters long a command suggestion (the things that pop up when you press tab in chat) can be.
 - `chat_message_limit`: How many messages will be rendered in chat.
 It's crucial to keep this a low number as if it is too high there might be too many emotes stored in memory, which will make your computer bluescreen.
 - `message_lifespan`: The amount of ticks it takes for a message to fade out.
 The vanilla value is `200 ticks`.